All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 They let the animal rights people wail and moan now and then about cruelty to horses, but they never shut them down.

-Well, I know it's a quaint throwback and it's romantic and it's uh good way to go through Central Park, but the dirty little secret is they are teamsters.
+Well, I know it's a quaint throwback and it's romantic and it's a good way to go through Central Park.

 So while there is lip service paid every now and then to the animal cruelty, horse cruelty, and so forth, liberals and animal rights groups have put up a good fight because of the cruelty.

-And I from what I understand they do pretty well.
+And from what I understand, they do pretty well.

 Now, me, I got no problem with it.

-But all that aside, uh, the biggest problem is of course the poop.
+But all that aside, the biggest problem is, of course, the poop.

 And they don't just, it's not just Central Park.

-I mean, they're running around all Midtown and certain places.
+I mean, they're running around old Midtown in certain places, but the drivers are Teamsters.

 You didn't know it?